-Introduction to version 2.5 of the Moog Modular V manual
+Introduction to the Modular V manual

-The first version of the Moog Modular V was commercialized in March 2003 having been announced at the NAMM show of the same year.
+The first version of the Modular V was commercialized in March 2003 having been announced at the NAMM show of the same year.

 It quickly became popular being the first to offer an emulation of a modular synthesizer.